I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/ns-winsplp--printprovidor.md

 </dl>

 ## -remarks
 <p>Function pointers are listed in the order they are specified within the PRINTPROVIDOR structure.
-To see function descriptions grouped by related capabilities, see <a href="NULL">Functions Defined by Print Providers</a>.</p>
+To see function descriptions grouped by related capabilities, see <a href="https://msdn.microsoft.com/4fae4b69-ed4b-47b6-b6e8-41733aed51a5">Functions Defined by Print Providers</a>.</p>

 ## -requirements
 <table>